-High winds 'a recipe for explosive fire growth' in Southern California
+California fires: High winds are a recipe for 'explosive' growth

 The Thomas Fire in Ventura County, which sits just north and west of Los Angeles, grew significantly Wednesday to about 140 square miles.

-Officials there said they couldn't give a precise number of homes destroyed, because flames in burned neighborhoods still were too intense for examination.
+Officials said they couldn't give a precise number of homes destroyed, because flames in burned neighborhoods still were too intense for examination.
 But they had estimated about 150 buildings as of Wednesday night.
 The number will increase once the focus shifts from firefighting and rescue to more damage assessment, fire officials said.

 Airborne embers were irritating firefighters' eyes, said Rich Macklin, a Ventura County fire spokesman.

-California Gov. Jerry Brown declared an emergency for the county, freeing state resources such as the National Guard to support response efforts.
+California Gov. Jerry Brown has declared an emergency for the county, freeing state resources such as the National Guard to support response efforts.

 Freeway shutdown

-The 475-acre Skirball Fire near the tony Bel-Air area of Los Angeles startled morning commuters on Interstate 405.
+The 475-acre Skirball Fire near the tony Bel-Air area of Los Angeles startled commuters Wednesday morning on I-405.

 The busy freeway was shut down over a 9-mile stretch for hours as the fire got closer.

-"It was dark until I saw a gigantic ball of orange," I-405 motorist Tiffany Lynette Anderson wrote on Instagram, where she posted a picture of fire raging beside the highway before it was closed.
+"It was dark until I saw a gigantic ball of orange," motorist Tiffany Lynette Anderson wrote on Instagram, where she posted a picture of fire raging beside the highway before it was closed.

 "I could feel the heat on my windows," said Los Angeleno Joy Newcomb, who also drove by the fire.